HelinIot/Error-MySQL-shutdown-unexpectedly/README.md

 ---

 ### ✅ **Final Thoughts:**
 By following the steps above, you should be able to resolve the **"MySQL shutdown unexpectedly"** issue in XAMPP.
-If the problem persists, feel free to open an issue with the relevant log details for further help.

 ---